amousset/rudder/README.md

 ### What is the governance structure of the Rudder project?

-The project is managed by the French (🇫🇷 🇪🇺) company of the same name (previously known as _Normation_).
+The project is lead by the French (🇫🇷 🇪🇺) company of the same name (previously known as _Normation_).
-The community is diverse and comes from all over the world.

 ### Where can I find support for Rudder?